-

 If we find something in our work together that I don’t feel well-equipped to support you with, several steps will be taken:

-I’ll first let you know about my limitations in knowledge and experience, so you can share your thoughts and feelings about that.
+I’ll first let you know about my limitations in knowledge and experience, and ask to hear your thoughts and feelings in response.

 Then, I’ll consult with my supervisor to receive guidance on how to best move forward.
 If it’s determined that additional support is needed, you and I will discuss what you feel are the most viable options, whether that is adding supplemental care (i.e. by finding a specialist while we continue working together) or by having you transition into another therapy practice.